antmicro/topwrap/docs/source/inference.md

    `signal-name: port-selector`.
 In addition to selecting module ports, the port selector also supports selecting fields within structs, and bit slicing, with a SystemVerilog-like syntax, e.g.
    `some_port.some_field[1:0]`.
+ - `clock`, which is a port selector for a clock signal for this interface.
+This key is optional, and the same clock signal might be shared between multiple interfaces within a module.
+ - `reset`, which is a port selector for a reset signal for this interface.
+This key is optional, and the same reset signal might be shared between multiple interfaces within a module.

 ## Interface inference